saagie/technologies/README.md

 ### How to create or edit a job technology or context

-When you create a new technology or a new context for a job, you need to specify some needed files (see current for inspiration).
+When you create a new technology or a new context for a job, you need to specify some mandatory files (see current for inspiration).

 Tree directories are strict :
 ![tree_directory](./readme_assets/folder_directory.png)